pprevos/r4h2o/manuscript/r4h2o_09_customers.md

 This chapter introduces some principles of collecting and analysing data from customers and further techniques to manipulate data.
 The learning objectives for this chapter are:

-* Understand the principles of measuring the customer experience with latent variables.
+* Understand the principles of measuring the customer experience with surveys.
 * Evaluate data with missing observations.
 * Apply the principles of tidy data.